 Step 4: Investigate

 Here is where students will complete the research they need to answer or solve their Genius Hour inquiry question!

 Preparing and Sharing a Presentation

-- A student who has researched the number of carbon emissions generated by trucking interstate produce to their local supermarket may plan and plant a vegetable garden with signage or posters explaining permaculture techniques, seasonal planting and the projected carbon emission savings that household or community vegetable gardens contribute to.
+- A student who has researched the number of carbon emissions generated by trucking interstate produce to their local store may plan and plant a vegetable garden with signage or posters explaining permaculture techniques, seasonal planting, and the projected carbon emission savings that household or community vegetable gardens contribute to.